Victor8730/Parsing-Pict/README.md

-﻿## "Parsing pictures" - mini application with MVC structure
+﻿## "Parsing pictures" - mini application with MVC structure and factory pattern

 ### Why do you need a program